hoangsonhsgs/COMP2350-COMP6350-Assignment2/README.md

 # BNCL Assignment 2 – Solution README

-This doc walks through what’s in our `Assignment2Solution.sql`, why it’s written that way, and how to run + test it quickly.
+This doc walks through what’s in the `Assignment2Solution.sql`, why it’s written that way, and how to run + test it quickly.
 It’s written for us (not the marker), so it’s chatty but still precise.

 ---